nasa-nccs-hpda/ilab-geoproc/ilab_geoproc/landsat/README.md

 are what we need:

 - Original Data: /css/landsat/Collection2/GLAD_ARD/Native_Grid
-- VRTs: /explore/nobackup/projects/ilab/data/ABoVE_Grid_Update/ABoVE_Grid_Landsat_VRTs
+- VRTs: /explore/nobackup/projects/ilab/data/ABoVE_Grid_Update/ABoVE_Grid_Landsat_VRTs (if transfer is needed)
+- VRTs: /css/landsat/Collection2/GLAD_ARD/ABoVE_Grid_Update/ABoVE_Grid_Landsat_VRT (if data was downloaded to css)
-- Intermediate Output Data Explore: /explore/nobackup/projects/ilab/data/ABoVE_Grid_Update (if running on parallel)
+- Intermediate Output Data Explore: /explore/nobackup/projects/ilab/data/ABoVE_Grid_Update (if transfer is needed)
 - Final Output Data CSS: /css/landsat/Collection2/GLAD_ARD/ABoVE_Grid_Update

 Given this information, the following script is used for reprojection purposes.
 This assumes we already have the